-GOVERNANCE OF THE COMPANY
+GOVERNANCE OF THE COMPANY Governance Information Our Governance Guidelines

-Governance Information

-Our Governance Guidelines

 The Board of Directors recognizes that good corporate governance is an important means of protecting the interests of USEC's shareholders, employees, customers, and the community.
 We have adopted Governance Guidelines, which serve as principles addressing the role of the Board of Directors in the areas of fiduciary oversight, independence, evaluation of the chief executive officer, and succession planning.
 The Governance Guidelines also set standards relating to the composition and operation of the Board of Directors and its committees, including standards relating to the selection and qualification of directors, evaluation of the Board and its committees, and director education.
-The Governance Guidelines are administered by the Board's Nominating and Governance Committee, which regularly reviews director criteria and qualifications, and leads the performance assessments of the Board and its Committees.
+The Governance Guidelines are administered by the Board's Nominating and Governance Committees.
 The Board annually assesses the adequacy and effectiveness of its Governance Guidelines.
 Copies of the current Governance Guidelines are available on our website at www.usec.com or upon written request, addressed to the Secretary, USEC Inc. at Two Democracy Center, 6903 Rockledge Drive, Bethesda, Maryland 20817.